-4. Local Cuisine
+4. Mont Saint-Michel Local Cuisine

 At the end of the day, be sure to experience some (or all!) of the region’s specialties.
 When the tide goes out, the area’s salt marshes become grazing pastures for local sheep.

-Lamb not your thing?
-With the vast coastline, local seafood is at its best!
-Shellfish, like oysters, scallops, clams and lobster will be served at restaurants throughout the region and paired with creme sauces and rich cheeses like Camembert.
+If lamb doesn’t suit your tastes, indulge in local seafood at its best!
+Shellfish, like oysters, scallops, clams, and lobster will be served at restaurants throughout the region and paired with creme sauces and rich cheeses like Camembert.

 Complete your culinary feast with some apple tart or sip on some Calvados, an apple liquor, perfect for cleansing your palette and digesting all the deliciousness of the night’s meal.

 It’s simple to plan a couple of day excursion to Normandy from Paris.
 We used Bayeux as a base to explore the area.
 Trains from Paris took about 2 1/2 hours.
 Once in Bayeux, you can walk or take a taxi to the city center where most hotels are located.